hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/240_005_alasinga.md

 society.
 Now, freedom is the only condition of growth; take that off, the result is degeneration.
 With the introduction of modern competition, see how caste is disappearing fast!
 No religion is now necessary to kill it.
-The Brâhmana shopkeeper, shoemaker, and wine-distiller are common in Northern India.
+The Brāhmana shopkeeper, shoemaker, and wine-distiller are common in Northern India.
 And why?
 Because of competition.
 No man is prohibited from doing anything he pleases for his livelihood under the present Government, and the result is neck and neck competition, and thus